 Crossing the bridge, we arrived at Penang Island on a Friday later in the day, and the Visa renewal department was closed.
 We were able to drop off our forms on Sunday with a promise of our Visas being ready on Monday.
 So to kill some time, it was another island motorcycle tour.
 The most enjoyable part of the Island ride was along a winding road that snaked through verdant hills and past cliff hanging vista points.

 On Monday morning with renewed Visas in hand, we headed north to the mainland of Thailand.
 Palm oil plantations dominate the Malaysian landscape whereas Thailand's counterpart seems to be the forests of rubber trees.
-At least from the smell that wafted throughout the countryside as we travelled indicated that.
+At least the smell that wafted throughout the countryside as we travelled indicated that.
 Jordan said its unique scent could be described as pungent, but I thought it was just plain stinky!

 The dripping fluid fills up black pots attached to rows and rows of stately trees, like maple trees drip their sap back in Canada.
 What's surprising is that this fluid is white, not black like we think of rubber.